vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-config/spring-cloud-services.md

 $ mvn clean spring-boot:run
 ```

 4) Confirm the `greeting-config` app is up.
 Browse to [http://localhost:8080](http://localhost:8080).
-You should see a "Greetings!!!" message.
+You should be prompted to authenticate.
+Why?  `spring-cloud-services-starter-config-client` has a dependency on [Spring Security](http://projects.spring.io/spring-security/).
+Unless the given application has other security configuration, this will cause all application and actuator endpoints to be protected by HTTP Basic authentication.

+5) If no explicit username or password has been set then Spring Security will generate one for you.

+username: `user`

+password: You can find this in the terminal output.
+Look for a log message similar to the following: `Using default security password: 90a3ef2a-4e98-4491-a528-a47a7162dd2a`.
+Use this password to login.

+***Note:*** Username and password can be explicitly set through the `security.user.name` and `security.user.password` configuration parameters.

+6) After logging in you should see the message "Greetings!!!".
 ![greeting-config](resources/images/greeting-config.png "greeting-config")

 ***What Just Happened?***